 Fettucine pasta is tossed in a homemade alfredo sauce and topped with perfectly tender chicken.
 This classic family favorite is perfect for busy days and can please any picky eater.

-EASE - This recipe is a great midweek meal that serves big flavor without much effort.
-We love easy recipes with big flavor that don't take hours of prep.
+EASY - This recipe is a great midweek meal that serves a big flavor without much effort.
+We love easy recipes with big flavors that don't take hours of prep.
 This recipe checks all those boxes.

 LEFTOVERS - It's a great way to use up leftover chicken.
 You can even use rotisserie chicken.
-Plus, this recipe holds up well overnight, and you can serve any leftover the next day.
+It holds up well overnight; you can serve any leftovers the next day.

-You know what goes into each recipe and can make adjustments to suit your own needs.
+You know what goes into each recipe and can adjust it to suit your needs.
 It's easy to swap traditional fettuccine with your favorite gluten-free pasta.

 PASTA - I like fettuccini pasta best with this recipe.
 But if you don't have any on hand, you can substitute.
-Both long kinds of pasta like spaghetti or short pasta like penne pasta work really well, too.
+Both long kinds of pasta, like spaghetti, or short pasta, like penne pasta, work well, too.
 Angel hair pasta works well, too.

 CREAM - You can choose to use just heavy cream.
 Doing this will result in the most creamy sauce.
-But if you want to easily slice off some calories, you can do as I do and use a combination of whole milk and heavy whipping cream.
+But if you want to slice off some calories easily, you can do as I do and use a combination of whole milk and heavy whipping cream.

-TIP: If you're looking to reduce some calories substitute whole milk with chicken broth.
+TIP: If you want to reduce calories, substitute whole milk with chicken broth.

 CHEESE - This recipe is all about cheese.
 My favorite combination these days is to use equal amounts of Parmesan cheese and Pecorino Romano cheese.
 To get the best flavor, make sure to use freshly grated cheese.
 Any regular household grater will do.
 If you have this one, use the fines side to do all your grating.